apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 > If you're looking for information about how to unnest `COMPLEX<json>` columns, see [Nested columns](../querying/nested-columns.md).

-This tutorial demonstrates how to use the UNNEST function (SQL) or the unnest datasource (native) to unnest multi-value dimensions, data stored in an array.
+This tutorial demonstrates how to use the UNNEST function (SQL) or the unnest datasource (native) to unnest data stored in an array.
 For example, if you have a column named `dim3` with values like `[a,b]` or `[c,d,f]`, you can unnest this data and use it in a subsequent query or output the data to a new column.
 This new column would have individual rows that contain single values like `a` and `b`.
 When doing this, be mindful of the following:

 - Unnesting data can dramatically increase the total number of rows.
 - You cannot unnest an array within an array.